YetAnotherTorrentTrackerSoftware/bencode/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+This is an updated version of https://github.com/rchouinard/bencode

-This library allows developers to encode or decode bencoded data strings in PHP 5.3+.
+This library allows developers to encode or decode bencoded data strings in PHP 7.4+.
 More information about bencode can be found at [Wikipedia](http://en.wikipedia.org/wiki/Bencode).
 The format is primarily used in the .torrent file specification.